kenoi1/kenoi1/README.md

-hi, i'm a second-year studying mathematics at UWaterloo in Canada.
+hi, i'm a second-year studying mathematics at UWaterloo.

 #### accounts: